Understanding Chronic Kidney Disease (CKD)

 Exercise Regularly:

-Physical activity helps maintain healthy body weight and cardiovascular function.
+Physical activity helps maintain a healthy body weight and supports cardiovascular function.

 Avoid Overuse of NSAIDs and Other Nephrotoxic Drugs: